MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-3.md

 ## Create a VM

 Use the [az vm create](/cli/azure/vm#az_vm_create) command to create a new virtual machine running Ubuntu.
 This virtual machine uses SSH authentication for sign in, and is connected to the subnet and VNet you created in the previous section.
+In PowerShell, declare variables with a "$", and use quotes for values, such as $vmName = "TutorialVM1".

 ```azurecli-interactive
 # create shell variables